danwells96/ARISES/ARISES/Display/BifocalBreakdown.md

 * **Description:** Finds a maximum, a minimum in a array as well as calculates an average value.
 * **Parameters:** An array of Doubles: data in the array to be calculated
 * **Returns:** Passes results to side views.
 Side view redraws range bar accordingly.

+#### *initChart()*
+* **Description:** Chart is constructed using layers.
+Draws popups and attaches messages to them.
+Dates changes accordingly with swipes and plots changes accordingly.
+Changes of dates gets passed in to update chart.
+Modifications are made on top of an iOS chart library which can be found here: https://github.com/i-schuetz/SwiftCharts.git